 The Chair of Energy Systems conducts research regarding problems in energy engineering.
 Our research is divided into four areas: power plants, modeling and simulation, measurement technology and renewable energy.
 We cooperate with fellow research institutions, as well as industrial companies, on a number of national and international research projects.
 We also coordinate several collaborative projects.
 Our educational focus is also on energy engineering.
 We offer a variety of lectures with corresponding tutorials, internships, seminars and excursions in the field to our students.
 We hope you enjoy energy engineering!

-Due to the current development of the COVID-19-related closure of the university facilities, all lectures of the Chair of Energy Systems will be offered as online courses in the summer semester 2020.
+Due to the current development of the COVID-19-related closure of the university facilities, all lectures of the Chair of Energy Systems will be offered as online courses in the winter semester 2020/2021.

 Information about the implementation of the individual course can be found on the lecture page on Moodle.